snl-dakota/dakota-examples/official/local_reliability/README.md

 # Summary
-Estimate statistics such as the CDF using local optimization (the "FORM" method)
+Estimate statistics such as the CDF using local optimization (the first-order reliability method)

 ### Run Dakota